KingRaver/A-New-Paradigm/README.md

 ## Disclaimer

-This bot is for educational and research purposes only.
+This agent is for educational and research purposes only.
 Cryptocurrency trading involves significant risks.
 Always conduct your own research before making investment decisions.